MartDevelopers-Inc/eArtworks/README.md

 7. The fixed rate for delivery fees is $15; this is hard programmed.
 Later, it ought to be updated. <br>
 8. All prices are in Kenyan Shillings; dynamic pricing is not yet in place. <br>
 9. Estimated delivery date is one week (7 Days) from the day you made your order. <br>
-10. All unpaid orders can be marked as paid on back office module with cash as the default payment means.
+10. All unpaid orders can be marked as paid on back office module with cash as the default payment means. <br>
-11. Careful on editing Third Party Api`s it will break entire payment process, Only change tokens not names.
+11. Careful on editing Third Party Api`s it will break entire payment process, Only change tokens not names.<br>
-12. Top selling products - Returns Null if there are no available products.
+12. Top selling products - Returns Null if there are no available products. <br>
+13. Seller Dashboard - Payments logic needs to be optimized, its fetching orders and payments based on their order codes. <br>

 # To Do`s